See what makes Kong the fastest, most-adopted API gateway

 With the goal of bringing more digital experiences to stakeholders, the Cargill API platform team came up with a plan to increase agility and transition from siloed legacy IT architecture to a modern, microservices architecture.
 Kong is lightweight and fast enough to run at the edge, with Kubernetes or in a mesh, which fits Cargill’s vision perfectly.
 Together with Kong, Cargill achieves the low latency needed to deploy high-performance, cloud-native microservices and the flexibility to seamlessly integrate them across all of its systems.

 In addition to superior performance and flexibility, Cargill used Kong to simplify management and monitoring across its highly complex architecture.
-Kong’s out-of-the-box management tools and open source ecosystem provide Cargill with robust capabilities to simplify management of APIs across their entire lifecycle, allowing the company to bring more services to market more quickly and help manage them better once they’re in production.
+Kong’s out-of-the-box management tools and open source ecosystem provide Cargill with robust capabilities to simplify management of APIs across their entire lifecycle, that allowed it to bring more services to market more quickly and helps manage them better once they’re in production.

 The second phase of the Cargill team’s vision was to decentralize the platform to facilitate dynamic scalability.
 A major component of this was utilizing cloud native design patterns, and Kong’s native support for Kubernetes was a critical factor in enabling the Cargill team to easily scale up and down with demand.

-Everything in the stack is managed by AWS: EKS, RDS and Route 53.
-API teams are allowed to use whichever AWS capability they wish, including DynamoDB, MySQL and SQS, and the bulk of Kong activity is managed via Kubernetes.
+Everything in the stack is managed by AWS: EKS, RDS, Route 53.
+API teams are allowed to use whichever AWS capability they wish including DynamoDB, MySQL, SQS, and the bulk of Kong activity is managed via Kubernetes.

-The results of using Kong with AWS at Cargill have included up to 65x faster deployment times with automated validations; launching more than 450 new digital services in six months, and offering dynamic infrastructure that auto-scales up and down with demand.
+Results of using Kong with AWS at Cargill have included up to 65x faster deployment times with automated validations; launching more than 450 new digital services in six months; and offering dynamic infrastructure that auto-scales up and down with demand.